alexhokl/notes/chromeos.md

     "Change Channel" and select Dev Channel.
   - Note that switching on flag `Experimental Crostini` in `chrome://flags` may be required
+- `penguin.linux.test` is the DNS name of the container

 ### Timezone